-Status of Investor Complaint during the financial Year 2024:
+Status of Investor Complaints during FY2024:

-Security Number of complaints received during the year Number of complaints not solved to the satisfaction of security holder Number of pending Complaints Shareholders NIL NA NA Holder of Non- Convertible listed Securities NIL NA NA
+Security Number of complaints received during the year Number of complaints not solved to the satisfaction of security holder Number of pending complaints Shareholders NIL NA NA Holder of Non-Convertible listed Securities NIL NA NA

 - IV.
 Risk Management Committee: The Risk Management Committee (RiMC) of the Board was constituted in terms of RBI Circular and complies with the provisions of SEBI (Listing Obligations & Disclosure Requirements) Regulations, 2015 and SEBI (LODR) (Amendment) Regulations, 2018. - a.
-As on March 31, 2024, the Committee comprised of 5 members, comprising 3 Non-executive / Independent directors and 2 whole time directors as under:
+As on March 31, 2024, the Committee comprised 5 members, comprising 3 Non-executive/Independent directors and 2 whole-time directors as under:

-Sr No Name of Members of Committee Designation 1 Shri Amit Tandon Non-Executive Director (Chairperson) 2 Shri Sudatta Mandal Deputy Managing Director 3 Shri Prakash Kumar Deputy Managing Director 4 Shri Manikumar S Non-Executive Director 5 Shri Anindya Sunder Paul Non-Executive Director
+Name of Members of Committee Designation

+Shri Amit Tandon Non-Executive Director (Chairperson)

+Shri Sudatta Mandal Deputy Managing Director

+Shri Prakash Kumar Deputy Managing Director

+Shri Manikumar S Non-Executive Director

+Shri Anindya Sunder Paul Non-Executive Director

-- b.
-The roles and responsibilities of RiMC are as per Enterprise Risk Management (ERM) policy as approved/ modified by the Board from time to time.
+b.
+The roles and responsibilities of RiMC are as per Enterprise Risk Management (ERM) policy as approved/modified by the Board from time to time.
 As per present ERM policy, the role of the RiMC is to formulate Risk Management policies for Credit, Market and Operational risks and policies for ALM, Investment, ICAAP and such other policies having a bearing on the risks inter-alia including framework for identification of internal and external risks specifically faced by SIDBI, in particular including financial, operational, sectoral, sustainability, cyber security risks or any other risk.
 RiMC carries out periodic review of the risk policies and risk framework and ensures that appropriate methodology, processes and systems are in place to monitor and evaluate risks associated with the business of SIDBI.
-RiMC also monitors and oversees implementation of the risk management policy, including evaluating the adequacy of risk and define/ revise management systems the roles and responsibilities of the other Risk Management Committees viz.
-Enterprise Risk Management Committee (ERMC) and Asset Liability Management Committee (ALCO) etc. - c.
+RiMC also monitors and oversees implementation of the risk management policy, including evaluating the adequacy of risk management systems and define/revise the roles and responsibilities of the other Risk Management Committees viz.
+Enterprise Risk Management Committee (ERMC) and Asset Liability Management Committee (ALCO) etc.

+- c.
 No. of meetings held during the Financial Year: During FY 2023-24, four meetings of the Committee were held. - d.
-Date of meetings: 02/05/2023, 27/07/2023, 26/10/2023 and 31/01/2024 e.
+Date of meetings: 02/05/2023, 27/07/2023, 26/10/2023 and 31/01/2024 - e.
 Composition, meetings, and attendance of the Risk Management Committee:

 Name of Directors and Designation (Chairperson) Number of Meetings entitled to attend after Nominations No. of Meetings Attended

 Shri Amit Tandon, Chairperson 4 4

 Shri V. Satya Venkata Rao 1 1

 Shri Sudatta Mandal 4 4

 Shri Monomoy Mukherjee 3 3

-Name of Directors and Designation (Chairperson) Number of Meetings entitled to attend after Nominations No. of Meetings Attended

 Shri K. Sampath Kumar 2 1

 Shri Anindya Sunder Paul 2 0

 Shri Prakash Kumar 1 1

 Shri Manikumar S 1 1